kushagra2jindal/kushagra2jindal/README.md

   - AWS and Digital Ocean
   - API Gateway, Lambda Functions, Kubernetes, Docker

+## 🚀 Currently working on
+- [Hubz](https://hubz.io/): A New Standard for Telegram Chats that elevates on-chain connectivity using the TON blockchain
+- Private blockchain [Canton](https://canton.network/) with DAML as smart contract language

 ## 🌱 Always Learning
 - Diving deeper into Zero-Knowledge Proofs (ZKP)
 - Exploring Rollups and enhancing skills in Rust